tock/design-explorations/zst_pointer_async/README.md

 ```
 // FooPtr is implemented by a type that knows how to find an implementation of
 // `Foo`.
+It is a smart pointer that forwards Foo's API over to the real Foo.
+// FooPtr requires Foo to be Copy so that it can pass self by value, which makes
+// zero-sized FooPtr implementations free (no code size or runtime overhead for
+// the abstraction).
 trait FooPtr: Copy {
-    // If FooPtr is zero-sized, then the `self` argument has no cost.
     fn foo(self);
 }